More Pest ID

 This small but troublesome species has a reputation as being one of the most difficult to exterminate.
 It’s this tenacity that makes the German cockroach so common in places ranging from residential homes to restaurants.
 This insect thrives in dark locations with lots of food sources nearby.
 Their ability to feed on almost anything means they can live almost anywhere humans do.

-If you’ve got roaches your home or business and aren’t sure how you got them or what to do about it, we can help.
+If you’ve got roaches in your home or business and aren’t sure how you got them or what to do about them, we can help.

 What is a German Cockroach?